Skip to content

 Chef LERICHE & Chef ZULEMARO

-Their participation ignited the audience’s enthusiasm and underscored the importance of representation and unity within the Creole diaspora.
+Consequently, the audience’s enthusiasm grew, reinforcing the importance of representation and unity within the Creole community.

-💬 “In a world obsessed with differences, we wanted to create something that brings people together — through food, culture, and authenticity.”
+💬 We wanted to create something that unites people through food and authenticity.”
 Fabrice Armand

 A Global Future for Creole Gastronomy

-And the story doesn’t stop here.
-The next stop is Atlanta, Georgia, where the Creole Food Festival ATL 2025 will take place on November 22–23, featuring the Grand Tasting on November 22nd.
+Looking ahead, the next chapter unfolds in Atlanta, Georgia, where Creole Food Festival Atlanta 2025 will take place on November 22–23.

 🎟️ Tickets available at creolefoodfestivalgrandtasting25.eventbrite.com